Azure/AzureAD-App-Docs/articles/en-us/cognidox/sso_configure.md

 - Do not use your production environment, unless it is necessary.
 - If you don't have an Azure AD trial environment, you can get a [free account](https://azure.microsoft.com/free/).

-### Configuring Hype for single sign-on
+### Configuring Cognidox for single sign-on

-To configure single sign-on on **Hype** side, you need to send the **[Downloaded SAML Metadata file](%metadata:metadataDownloadUrl%)** and appropriate copied URLs from Azure portal to [Hype support team](mailto:itsupport@hype.de).
+To configure single sign-on on **Cognidox** side, you need to send the **[Downloaded SAML Metadata file](%metadata:metadataDownloadUrl%)** and appropriate copied URLs from Azure portal to [Cognidox support team](mailto:support@cognidox.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

 ## Quick Reference